iSECPartners/ssl-conservatory/ios/README.md

 To implement certificate pinning in their Apps, developers should simply extend these classes when creating their own connection delegates.

+### Sample code

+The Xcode unit tests within SSLCertificatePinningTests contain sample code demonstrating how to implement certificate pinning when using NSURLConnection and NSURLSession.

 ### Changelog